'On us the dawn of trust begins.

 My studio was featured on this page in: Hyperallergic: 'A View From the Easel'

 In May 2015 I exhibited my paintings in Jaffa/Tel Aviv at an Art Event: "Between Two Worlds"

 I also presented a solo exhibition of my paintings, August/September 2015 at the W Tower Tel Aviv, Nissim Aloni Street 6, curated by Lori Pszenica.
 "Longing in Words and Paintings"

 With positive feedback I also showed a solo exhibition of my paintings in February/March, 2016 at Beit Silber, Derek Abba Silber 7, Diamond Exchange District, Ramat Gan, Israel curated by Lori Pszenica.
 "Yearning in Words and Paintings"

-Currently I am exhibiting in a group show at Beit Rubinstein, Tel Aviv curated by Lori Pszenica, entitled "It is Sacred to me, my Country" on until November 29th.
+In October/November I participated in a group show at Beit Rubinstein, Tel Aviv curated by Lori Pszenica, entitled "It is Sacred to me, my Country".